gifale95/eeg_motor_imagery_decoding/README.md

 ## EEG motor imagery datasets
-Here we decode two publicly available EEG BCI datasets: **5F** and **HaLT**.
+Here two publicly available EEG BCI datasets are decoded: **5F** and **HaLT**.
 For the decoding analysis, the 19-EEG-channels signal is downsampled to 100Hz, and 150 one-second trials are selected for each motor imagery condition.
 The data along with the accompanying paper can be found at [(Kaya et al., 2018)][kaya].

 #### 5F dataset
 This is a motor imagery dataset of the 5 hand fingers movement: thumb, index finger, middle finger, ring finger, pinkie finger.
-The following files were used for the analyses:
+The following files are used for the analyses:
 1. _5F-SubjectA-160405-5St-SGLHand.mat_
 2. _5F-SubjectB-160316-5St-SGLHand.mat_
 3. _5F-SubjectC-160429-5St-SGLHand-HFREQ.mat_